Chapter 1 Introductory Statistics in R

 We are 98% confident that the mean difference between 1996 ACT scores and 2000 ACT scores is in the interval (-0.792, \(\infty\)).
 Further, we lack significant evidence (\(p\)-value \(\approx 0.3817\)) to conclude that the average ACT score in 1996 is greater than that in 2000 for incoming freshmen (also note that the value 0 is included in the confidence interval).

-A few things to note about the code above.
+A few things about the code above.

 • We use the notation act ~ year, this tells R that the act scores are a function of year.
+This is known as a formula and will be important throughout the course.

 • We specify the data set to be used to perform the test (data=uadata.trim).